PROSPECTIVE FAMILIES’ FREQUENTLY ASKED QUESTIONS

 You are not alone.
 Nearly half of the families at De La Salle receive tuition assistance.
 We never want tuition to be the reason a family cannot send their son to De La Salle.
-Our financial aid grants range from $500 up to 70-80 percent in extreme cases.
-We strongly urge any family concerned about tuition to speak with the De La Salle Admissions Office.
+We strongly urge families concerned about tuition to speak with the De La Salle Admissions Office.

 I make too much to qualify for tuition assistance, but I still cannot afford the current tuition for my children.
 What do I do?

 We urge every family to go through the financial aid process.
 We remain committed to finding a reasonable solution to tuition.
 Once again, we strongly urge families to contact the Admissions Office if they are concerned about affordability.